Cherry Shrimp Guide

 FAQ

 Q: What are Cherry Shrimp?
-A: Cherry Shrimp (Neocaridina davidiOpens in a new tab.) are a species of freshwater shrimp that are commonly kept in aquariums.
+A: Cherry Shrimp (Neocaridina davidi) are a species of freshwater shrimp that are commonly kept in aquariums.
 They are named for their bright red coloration, which resembles that of a cherry.

-Q: What do Cherry Shrimp eatOpens in a new tab.?
+Q: What do Cherry Shrimp eat?
 A: Cherry Shrimp are omnivores and will eat a variety of foods, including algae, plant matter, and small organisms like insects and crustaceans.
 They can be fed commercial shrimp pellets, algae wafers, blanched vegetables like spinach or zucchini, and frozen or live foods like bloodworms or brine shrimp.

 Q: What is the ideal water temperature for Cherry Shrimp?
 A: Cherry Shrimp prefer water temperatures between 68-78°F (20-26°C).
 It is important to keep the water temperature stable and avoid sudden fluctuations.